Central Line

 #1 = British Museum station #2 = Holborn station

-The station building, near the junction of High Holborn and New Oxford Street.
+The station building in the late 1970s, near the junction of High Holborn and New Oxford Street.
 This was demolished in 1989.
-A Nationwide Building Society office now stands in its place - move your cursor over the image to see the view in 2009.
+A Nationwide Building Society office now stands in its place -photographed in 2009.

 Station platform.
 Most of the disused tube stations have had their platforms removed.

-Move your cursor over the image to see a view of Lancaster Gate station in April 2005, still showing the white tiles common to the line when it was built.
+The newer image is of Lancaster Gate station in April 2005, still showing the white tiles common to the line when it was built.
 If British Museum station had remained open, it presumably would have looked similar to this.

 Press Refresh or Load Image if the image doesn't appear